wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

   1. Job submission and cancellation

-    - Submit a job to run *myprogram* on 6 nodes with enough requested time so that it can successfully complete.
+    - Submit a job to run *myprogram* on 6 nodes successfully.
     - Soon after submission, inspect the state of the batch queue and answer the following questions:
         - How many jobs are currently pending?
         - How many jobs are currently running?
         - Is your job pending or running?
-    - Cancel your job
+    - Then simply cancel your job.

   2. Sneaky job submission

-    - Reset the simulation to be back to the initial state
+    - Reset the simulation to go back to the initial time.
     - Inspect the state of the queue and answer the following questions:
         - How many nodes are currently used by the jobs?
-    - Submit a job to run *myprogram* asking for as many nodes as possible so that your job can run hopefully right now (unless another competing job shows up in the nick of time!)
+    - Submit a job to run *myprogram* successfully, asking for as many nodes as possible so that your job can run right now (unless another competing job shows up in the nick of time!)
     - Inspect the state of the queue.
 Is your job running?

 ---